erenworld/saascurations/README.md

     </ul>
     <br />

-<h1>Aggregation Theory</h1>
-  <p>Aggregation Theory is a completely new way to understand business in the Internet age.
-Business schools suggest that with the right frameworks, an executive can understand how to manage all kinds of problems: what happens, though, when many of the inputs to those frameworks are zero?</p>

 <h1>CRM</h1>
 <ul>
   <li><a href="https://www.hubspot.com/">Hubspot</a> - Software that's powerful, not overpowering.
 Seamlessly connect your data, teams, and customers on one customer platform that grows with your business.</li>